KindlingProject/kindling/deploy/README.md

 This directory contains files used for deploying `Grafana` in Kubernetes.

 ## recompile-probe
- The files under this directory provide a convenient way to build a new `kindling-probe` image with `drivers` **built locally**.
-The script compiles the driver codes and produces `drivers` based on the specific kernel version, and rebuilds a container image base on the `drivers` and the latest `kindling-probe` image.
+ The files under this directory provide a convenient way to build a new `kindling-agent` image with `drivers` **built locally**.
+The script compiles the driver codes and produces `drivers` based on the specific kernel version, and rebuilds a container image base on the `drivers` and the latest `kindling-agent` image.